-Note: The total amount of dividends determined by the Ordinary General Meeting of Shareholders on March 24, 2022 includes the dividends of ¥13 million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. in relation to the Board Benefit Trust.
+Note: The total amount of dividends determined by the Ordinary General Meeting of Shareholders on March 24, 2022 includes the dividends of ¥13 million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. (sub trustee: Custody Bank of Japan, Ltd. (trust account E)) in relation to the Board Benefit Trust.